 Instructions

-- Grease a 10-inch springform pan and set aside.
-Chop apples and figs and set aside.
+- Grease and dust with flour a 9-inch springform pan and set aside.
+Chop apples and figs and set them aside.

-- Finally, stir in the chopped apples, orange and lemon zests.
+- Finally, stir in the sliced figs, raisins (reserving a small amount of figs and raisins for topping), chopped apples, orange and lemon zests.
 Combine well.
-Pour into prepared pan, and then top with fig slices, being careful not to push them into the batter.
+Pour into prepared pan, and then top with fig reserved slices, being careful not to push them into the batter.
 Sprinkle with reserved raisins.

 - Bake for 50-60 minutes, or until browned and set.
 Let cool for 30 minutes.
 Run a knife around the edge of the pan, and loosen.
-Remove cake to a serving platter and sprinkle generously with powdered sugar.
-Serve warm or at room temperature sifting with more powdered sugar on top just before serving.
-Top with whipped cream or ice cream if desired.
-Keep leftovers refrigerated.
+Remove cake to a serving platter and sprinkle generously with powdered sugar right before serving.

 Notes